Although this was originally written in September 2019, I have continually edited w/ last update as of August 2022.

 Just recently a NASDAQ listed company, Microstrategy MSTR, purchased over 38,000 bitcoins for over $400 Million US Dollars, deciding to invest in Bitcoin as its Primary Treasury Reserve Asset. **Article**

 Square (SQ) invested $50 Million US Dollars for the same reason.
-On October 21, a UK firm, Mode, put 10% of its cash reserves in to Bitcoin.
-And PayPal announced on the same day that it will allow its 350 million users to buy, hold, and spend Bitcoin.
+PayPal also allows its 350 million users to buy, hold, and spend Bitcoin.
+Tesla has followed up, and now there are a number of companies hold Bitcoin.

 So not only are private investors deciding to buy Bitcoin, but now legitimate companies are joining the fray.

 Now imagine one day in the future, when Bitcoin is multiples larger in size, say 3x the current price, placing it 7th on the Fiat Market Cap, behind the KRW (Korean Won) and ahead of the INR (Indian Rupee).
 In this world, Bitcoin would be legally accepted worldwide.
 It would have been established as secure for even longer, and have even greater trust in its security that relies on no central authority or individual.
-There would be BTC ETPs (exchange traded products).
+There would be BTC ETPs (exchange traded products) everywhere.
 It will have legal regulations and rules.
 Many individuals, institutions, and companies will be owners.
 Next up, will be countries.
+This wall has already been broken by El Salvador, which has become the first country to publicly announce Bitcoin purchases and holdings as well as officially make Bitcoin a legal currency.
 Bitcoin will make the move from being only privately owned to being an international reserve currency, as countries want exposure to an asset not controlled by any one country and that country's financial policy.
 From a Game Theory perspective, I believe this is inevitable.
 It is a matter of when, not if.
 And Bitcoin is likely the answer.
 New customers have stepped up with obscene purchasing power, and the hardest, scarcest asset ever continues to rise.
 The farther Bitcoin goes, the more likely it is to keep rising.

 Bitcoin: Momentum ---> Lindy Effect